-Inclusion4Schools project is not expected to produce large amount of data, the size of the project documentation is expected to be around 100 GB, the biggest files represented by the videos.
+Inclusion4Schools project have not produced large amount of data, the size of the project documentation is around 100 GB, the biggest files represented by the videos.

 The project outputs are interesting to the following target groups:

 - Educational institutions at all levels,

 - Policy and decision makers in the education and social field,

 - Research community,

 - NGOs. social organisations,

 - Local or regional municipalities,

 - Project officers and project administration offices,

 - General public and media.